 Or, apply as a paid instructor on our job opportunities page.

 Access our Amazon Wishlist to purchase books, craft supplies, and equipment for our program.

 Arriving to the United States represents a momentous transition for a family with children.
 They face changing family dynamics and often the introduction of a new language.
 Kids must adjust to unfamiliar school systems and academic expectations.

 Where they play, who their friends are, how they fit into the community, and what their future looks like have all shifted dramatically in their short lives...sometimes more than once!

-Family support staff and volunteers help equip families to get through this transition through resources, learning kits, digital literacy, and community connections tailored to their expressed needs.
+We aim to equip families to get through this transition through resources, learning kits, and community connections tailored to their expressed needs.

 Immigrant Youth Internships

 We are excited to invest in the next generation of immigrant leaders through an innovative tiered learning model.

 Young people in high school and early college with refugee or immigrant backgrounds join the garden team each summer as Equity & Sustainability Interns, who help to develop and teach STEM curricula at the Refugee Youth Summer Academy.